yogiz/autopbn-py/README.md

 **Open the *connfiguration.py* file in your editor**

 Then setup the user and password for access wp-admin. *(All domain must have same  user and pass)*

+### result

+As for the result of this task, the app will report to you the list of url that he already created in `result.txt`